PlzFeedMe/PhaseID/README.md

 The response mirrors the CLI JSON payload (`files`, `phase_summary`, `database_connected`).
 Override the phase library or output directory using the request fields `phase_library` and `output_dir`.
 The service honours the same environment variables for database connectivity and will continue gracefully if PostgreSQL is unavailable.

+### Open WebUI Tool Wrapper

+An Open WebUI-compatible tool wrapper is included at `integrations/openwebui/phaseid_tool.py`.
+To enable it:

+1. Copy the file into your Open WebUI instance under `data/tools/phaseid_tool.py` (or another path that is scanned for tools).
+2. Restart Open WebUI so it discovers the new tool; it appears as `phaseid_analyze`.
+3. Configure the following environment variables (or edit the wrapper) so the tool knows how to reach the API:
+   - `PHASEID_API_URL` (e.g., `http://phaseid-api:8000`)
+   - `PHASEID_API_TIMEOUT` (seconds, optional)
+4. Within Open WebUI, grant the tool to the model/agent that should run analyses.
+The tool accepts the same payload as the HTTP API (`input_files`, `metadata`, `runtime_overrides`, etc.) and returns the JSON response as a formatted string for downstream reasoning.

+The wrapper uses the standard Open WebUI `Tool` interface, so it works with both LLM function-calling providers and prompt-tooling workflows.

 ### Environment Variables

 PhaseID honours several environment variables so the container can be customised without editing code: